sravanneeli/Number_Plate_Text_Extraction/README.txt

 10.Anyways I have extracted number plate text using the model which I have trained.
 11.The data used for training also I am uploading to github you can see them as well.
 12.I have tried my best to do the assignment.
 Please let me know the feedback and the approach you thought of.
 13.I have collected all the number plate digits/alphabets and train on them but labelling them will take some time.
-So, I have trained based on another dataset which I found online.
+So, I have trained based on another dataset which I found online.Bmp folder has the training data which I used.
 14.Link to dataset: http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/